 - Funded proactive treatment and tree planting to combat Emerald Ash Borer

-- Created a new separate office and explored new sources of funding to accelerate Denver's work to combat climate change
+- Created a new separate office and funding source to accelerate Denver's work to combat climate change

 Do you have an policy idea or would you like us to look into legislation?
 Contact us in the button below!